BeautyScientist/GSDIANOZAS/README.md

 I started off this investigation by simply seeing if I could write something worth rereading later in 10 minutes.
 When this proved to be possible, I resolved to do exactly that every other day.
 And a little later still I decided that I would try to write a book length piece of writing.
 I don’t imagine this will be a book that will ever be published.
 But it might be something I would enjoy reading in the future.
 The main goal though is simply to produce something of that scale in a series of very short bursts spread out over all the other busyness of my life.
 The entire focus has been on producing the content.
 So the final result will be a very simple, if quite long, marked

+#### **Choosing better distractions**

+I’m still spending way more time on YouTube and blue sky than is really healthy.
+But I’m spending way less.
+Using filters and blocks and literally no effect at all.
+Getting a good night sleep helped a lot.
+Another highly effective strategy has been to find things to do instead.

+I am now keeping a journal in French.
+I am hoping it will improve my proficiency in that language.
+But I already know that it keeps me away from screens efficiently.
+I have started revising my calculus, and discovered that in order to do so I need to revise my algebra.
+Again, I don’t know if this is a particularly valuable learning exercise.
+But it is at least as diverting as playing freecell which is another time sink of mine.

+I think that finding good ways to use your time is a bit of a two for one deal.
+Not only do you avoid the distractions that Silicon Valley has lined up for you, you also get to do something a bit more worthwhile.
+I think my next move will be to start journalling a bit more.
+I already routinely fill half an A5 Page every morning.
+I think a longer reflection on the day in the evening might be useful as well.

+If I do start that, the first thing I will do is think of other ideas for useful non-screen activities..

 #### **Writing Techniques That I Use**

 I’ve got various ways I write stuff.
 Recently I’ve been favouring doing a completely paper draft so I have more time to think.
 I also dictate while walking, which also gives plenty of time for reflection.
 But I also use a programme called FlowState which is the ultimate in distraction free text generation.
 It runs in a full screen with no menus.
 You set for how long you intend to write for - for example I have set it for 10 minutes for this bit of writing - and off you go.